Brave New World (1980 film): Production

 Originally 4 hours long, it was cut down to three hours before being televised.
 Brave New World was directed by Burt Brinckerhoff for Universal Television and first shown on NBC on 7 March 1980.
 The screen adaptation was written by Doran William Cannon.
 It was filmed in Universal City, California.

 Awards and nominations

 Reception

 TCM found the film ambitious but tedious, confusing and ultimately unsuccessful.

 Home media

-The film was released on DVD.
+The film has no official DVD release, though a transfer from a recorded tape to DVD can be found.